Spring Special

 • sc

-Cold-pressed juicing gives you an easy way to drink fruits and vegetables without overcomplicating things.
+The health benefits of cold-pressed juice come down to one simple idea: it's an easy way to drink more fruits and vegetables without overcomplicating things.
 You get hydration, vitamins, antioxidants, and plant compounds in a form your body can absorb quickly.
-Cold-pressing skips heat, so more of the nutrients stay intact.
+And because cold-pressing skips the heat and limits the air whipped in by fast-spinning blades, it helps the juice hold onto its nutrients and fresh taste in the fridge over the day or two after pressing.

 *Disclaimer: This content is for informational purposes only and is not intended as medical advice.
 Always consult a qualified healthcare professional regarding any health concerns.*